Menu

 By FrankCawley

-The necessity of good footwear actually begins with describing the anatomical components of the feet and ankle areas.
+The necessity of suitable footwear begins with describing the anatomical components of the feet and ankle areas.
 The toes make up the topmost portion of the foot.
 Toes play an essential role in maintaining good balance during movement.
 They also play a substantial role in supporting the weight of a person’s body as a person reaches the end of a single step and begins to take another.
-The sole of the foot is the area underneath the foot that extends from the bottom of the toes all the way to the heel.
-The sole plays a major role in bearing a person’s body weight.
-It must also be flexible enough to handle all the twists and turn movements found in physical activity.

-The arch component of the sole plays a critical role in absorbing much of the shock that occurs during activities such as walking or running, through a network of tough ligaments (plantar fascia) and tendons attached to the tarsal and metatarsal bones of the foot.
-The last component of the foot, the heel, contains the largest bone throughout the entire foot region.
-When a person takes a step, their heel is the first part of the foot to strike the ground, thus experiencing most of the initial impact of every single step.
+The last component of the foot, the heel, contains the most prominent bone throughout the entire foot region.
+When a person takes a step, their heel is the first part of the foot to strike the ground, thus experiencing most of the initial impact of every step.

-Wearing good footwear means wearing shoes that are neither too small nor too large.
+Wearing suitable footwear for foot pain means wearing shoes that are neither too small nor too large.
 There should be a 1/2″ space between the top of the toes (whichever one is tallest) and the top of the shoe.
 The toe box should allow at least 1/4″ on both the inside and outside areas of the toes.
-To determine whether the sole of a shoe is supportive, try twisting it back and forth as if wringing out a wet towel.
-The more difficult it is to perform the motion, the more sole support the shoe possesses.

-It’s also important to evaluate how the shoes fit and feel during physical activity.
+It’s also essential to evaluate how the shoes fit and feel during physical activity.
 Walk around the store for a few minutes, jog a few steps in place if you are looking for running shoes, and do some quick starts and stops if you are looking for shoes to wear for tennis or basketball.
 Lastly, look in a mirror from the front, the side, and the rear, to assess if the shoes provide proper ankle alignment.

 *Those with diabetes should check first with their physician regarding proper footwear.
 In general, a physician with likely recommend special diabetic shoes that are solid with a wide toe box, however, it’s always a good idea to consult with the doctor primarily responsible for treating your diabetes.